bradhowes/Knob/README.md

 * `minimumValue` -- the lowest value that the control will report out.
 * `maximumValue` -- the highest value that the control will report out.
-* `value` -- the current value of the control.
+* `value` -- the current value of the control (settable).
 * `touchSensitivity` -- scaling factor between touch movement and value change.
 The default is `1` which means that one must drag 1x the size of the widget in order to change the value from `miminimumValue` to `maximumValue`.
 * `trackLineWidth` -- the line width of the knob's arc that is drawn from the current value to the end.
 * `trackColor` -- the color of the arc that is drawn from the current value to the end.
 * `progressLineWidth` -- the line width of the knob's arc that is drawn from the start to the current value.
 * `progressColor` -- the color of the arc thta is drawn from the start to the current value.
 * `indicatorLineWidth` -- the line width of the knob's indicator that is draw from the current value towards the knob center.
 * `indicatorColor` -- the color of the line that is drawn from the current value to the center.
 * `indicatorLineLength` -- the amount of the line that is drawn from the current value to the center, where 0.0 indicates no line will be drawn, and 0.5 results in a line that is half-way to the knob center point.